|

 happen in patient waiting lists.

-What evidence do we have of local efficiency
+What evidence do we have of local efficiency measures

-measures to substantiate this assertion?
+to substantiate this assertion?
+Well

-wellness in the community.
-Aren’t most
+community.
+Aren’t most really local

 What, then, if we were to increase the frequency of